MicrosoftDocs/powerbi-docs/powerbi-docs/admin/read-only-apis-service-principal-auth.md

 LocalizationGroup: Administration
 ---

-# Use Power BI read-only Admin APIs with service principal authentication (preview)
+# Use Power BI read-only admin APIs with service principal authentication (preview)

 Service principal is an authentication method that can be used to let an Azure Active Directory (Azure AD) application access Power BI service content and APIs.
 When you create an Azure AD app, a [service principal object](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) is created.
 The service principal object, also known simply as the service principal, allows Azure AD to authenticate your app.
 Once authenticated, the app can access Azure AD tenant resources.